 Professor Glynn specializes in employment and corporate law, and the intersection between these two areas.
 Since joining Seton Hall in 1999, he has taught various corporate-and employment-law courses, as well as first-year Civil Procedure and Torts.
 He also has created and taught online courses addressing legal issues and compliance in the workplace, the laws governing whistleblowing, and internal investigations.
 In 2016, he was named the Andrea J. Catania Endowed Professor of Law.

-Professor Glynn was appointed Associate Dean in 2015 and now serves as a Senior Associate Dean.
-In this role, he oversees various aspects of the law school’s JD program.
-He also oversees Seton Hall’s Master of Science in Jurisprudence (MSJ) and online graduate certificate programs in financial services compliance, and healthcare, pharmaceutical, and intellectual property law.
-In addition, he supervises the law school’s six live healthcare compliance certificate programs in the United States, Europe, and Asia.
+Professor Glynn was appointed Associate Dean in 2015 and then served as a Senior Associate Dean.
+In this role, he oversaw various aspects of the law school’s JD program, including Seton Hall’s Master of Science in Jurisprudence (MSJ) and online graduate certificate programs in financial services compliance, and healthcare, pharmaceutical, and intellectual property law.
+In addition, he supervised the law school’s six live healthcare compliance certificate programs in the United States, Europe, Latin America and Asia.